Armagnac (party)

-The Armagnac Faction took its name from Charles' father-in-law, Bernard VII, Count of Armagnac (1360–1418), who guided the young Duke during his teens and provided much of the financing and some of the seasoned Gascon troops that besieged Paris before their defeat at Saint-Cloud.
+The Armagnac Faction took its name from Bernard VII, Count of Armagnac (1360–1418), Charles' father-in-law.
+He guided the teen-aged Charles and provided much of the financing and some of the seasoned Gascon troops that besieged Paris before their defeat at Saint-Cloud.

 Origins

 In 1407, Louis of Orléans was assassinated on the order of John the Fearless.
 Fearing Burgundian ambitions, the dukes of Berry, Brittany, and Orléans, and the counts of Alençon, Clermont, and Armagnac, formed a league against the duke of Burgundy in 1410.
 Charles of Orléans, son of the murdered Louis, married Bonne d'Armagnac, daughter of Bernard VII, count of Armagnac.
 In consequence, his father-in-law became the nominal head of the family.
 For that reason, Orléanist were called Armagnacs.

 Parisian supporters of the nobles adopted the name "Armagnac" in the struggle for control of the city against the Burgundians.
 It was composed of two elements: the Orleanists and those following the Count who gradually infiltrated the noble opposition.
 Armagnac became an outspoken adherent of the Orleanist Faction in the Valois Court.
 His Gascon raiders hired to impose order on Paris wore their white shoulder sash.
 But Armagnac's brutal tactics made his administration very unpopular among Parisians.
 In February the citizens asked the exiled John the Fearless to return to the capital.
 The following month he presented a long document known as The Justification of the Duke of Burgundy containing proof of the Armagnac schemes of intrigue.
 Orleans pleaded with the king, but Charles insisted on setting a meeting in Chartres for a reconciliation.
 Meanwhile, by the end of December 1409, Burgundians had filled all the offices of the city government.

 The Armagnacs withdrew altogether from city politics to form the League of Gien.
 They were joined by disaffected Princes of the Blood: John, Duke of Berry, youngest brother of King Charles V; Louis II, Duke of Anjou; John I, Duke of Bourbon; John I, Duke of Alençon; John V, Duke of Brittany; Charles d'Albret, Constable of France; and John, Count of Clermont.
 These nobles formed the political and military elite of the Armagnac faction.

 The Burgundians met them at the Peace of Bicetres, an attempted truce designed to iron out their differences.
 It largely failed because as the Armagnacs laid siege to Paris, a small English force landed at Calais to assist the Burgundian government.
 In October 1411 they marched towards Paris.